-Did you know chronic coffee consumption increases insulin resistance (prediabetes) resulting in the body ineffectively distributing glucose to the cells?
+Did you know chronic coffee consumption increases insulin resistance?

 Dysglycemia Chiropractic Treatment